-Our goal is to conceptualize what type of trunk-leg coordination is beneficial for bipeds with different trunk orientations.~Potentially, we would like to transfer this gained knowledge to controller and robot design.~A similar approach was used for designing the robots ATRIAS and Cassie, which utilize a bird-inspired SLIP concept to achieve efficient and dynamic gaits \cite{Hurst_2019, Peekema_2015}.~But, even these studies often maintain the trunk posture at a fixed angle without any movements.~There are only a few studies that addresses dynamic trunk stability; one of which uses a \VP control scheme \cite{Peekema_2015}, while the other tracks a sinusoidal reference pitch angle \cite{Rezazadeh_2015} within the \TSLIP framework for the ATRIAS robot.
-However, these studies are not sufficient to fully clarify the effect of the trunk oscillations on the whole body dynamics.
+Our overall goal is to conceptualize how trunk motion is beneficial for bipeds with different trunk orientations.
+We would like to transfer the gained knowledge to controller and robot design.Currently, robot studies often maintain the trunk posture at a fixed angle without any movements.
+There are only a few studies that address dynamic trunk stability; one of which uses a \VP control scheme \cite{Peekema_2015} for walking gaits, while the other tracks a sinusoidal reference pitch angle \cite{Rezazadeh_2015} within the \TSLIP framework for the ATRIAS robot.
+However, these studies involve a single parameter set and do not extend to multiple operating points with multiple speeds and different trunk oscillation characteristics.

-In this paper, we present a unified framework to analyze the effect of trunk motions for bipedal running, with a focus on avians.
-We implement a \TSLIP model with varying \VP targets for a pronograde trunk and systematically compare the resulting gaits for speeds of \SIrange[range-phrase=-,range-units=single]{4}{10}{\metre\per\second}.

-A pronograde trunk with cranial \CoM requires positive net work to be held in position.
-Consequently, such a system requires damping to maintain a constant energy level over a step cycle.~The damping is incorporated to the \TSLIP model typically through a linear leg damper \cite{Andrada_2014,Sharbafi_2013}.~However, the leg length profile of this conventional \TSLIP model does not fully capture the avian gait dynamics and creates discontinuous damping forces.
-We introduce a bilinear leg damper \cite{Abraham_2015} to obtain smooth leg damping forces.
-We substantiate our choice by showing the leg length profiles for an ostrich gait\footnote[1]{\,The ostrich leg length and leg length velocity data is estimated from Figures 6-10 of \cite{Rubenson_2007}} and \TSLIP model predictions for linear/bilinear leg damping.

-The \VP is typically defined w.r.t. the body frame and above~the \CoM, which facilitates a self-stabilizing postural behavior \cite{Maus_2010}.~However, the posture corrective nature of the \VP is lost when the \VP is set below the \CoM.
-It raises the question in which frame the \VP should be defined to obtain feasible gaits.
-In literature, a body or world aligned \VP is to predict the \GRF better than a trunk aligned \VP for human walking \cite{Gruben_2012}.
-Such an analysis does not exist for avian gaits.
-We propose defining the \VP w.r.t. the body frame for \VPa and wold frame for \VPb so that it can react to the changes in the trunk orientation in a restoring manner.